XronosSchedulingLtd/scheduleruserdocs/invigilation.rst

 An exam cycle represents an actual period of exams.
 Typical examples would be "4th year exams" or "Public exams, summer 2017".

-To set one up, the exams officer should choose Menu => Exams => Cycles, and then click on the "New Exam Cycle" button.
+To set one up, the exams officer should choose Menu => Invigilation => Cycles, and then click on the "New Exam Cycle" button.

 .. image:: examcycleform.png